ksator/netbox_automation/README.md

 - netbox API http://your_netbox_server/api/
 - netbox API doc http://your_netbox_server/api/docs/

+This repository use Netbox REST API.
+So you need to create a Netbox API Token.

 ## install the requirements to use the automation content hosted in this repository
 The python scripts  hosted in this repository use the library **requests** to makes REST calls to Netbox.
 Run these commands on your laptop: